- Suckley Family

 May 2: “Mrs. Astor sent down word by telephone that the funeral of Col. Astor would be at noon on Sunday at the Church of the Messiah.” [the funeral actually occurred on Saturday]

-May 4: “John J. Astor’s funeral at noon.”Above, several pages from Robert’s journal from April and May 1912
+May 4: “John J. Astor’s funeral at noon.”Pictured, several pages from Robert’s journal from April and May 1912

 She loves college and excels in her studies but attends for only two years per her mother’s wishes.